jlapeyre/Symata.jl/README.md

 Range(n1,n2,di) returns the List of numbers from n1 through n2 in steps of di di may be negative.
 Floats and some symbolic arguments are supported.
 You can get also get SJulia lists like using Unpack(:([1.0:10^5])).
-This uses emebedded Julia to create a typed Array and then unpacks it to a List.
+This uses embedded Julia to create a typed Array and then unpacks it to a List.